For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Cracticidae (Bellmagpies and Allies)

-AUSTRALASIAN MAGPIE (Gymnorhina tibicen) [I]
+AUSTRALASIAN MAGPIE (Gymnorhina tibicen) – Introduced from Oz and common in open country.
+[I]

 Rhipiduridae (Fantails)